Eyeglasses, Hearing Aids and Other Recyclables

 Ken Parker Memorial Golf Outing

-Come have fun playing golf with friends and members every June at the Piper Glenn Golf Course!
+Come have fun playing golf with friends and members every June!
 A well organized event with lunch, dinner, and prizes.
 You’re guaranteed to enjoy yourself.
-Check our website for a brochure and sign up form.
+Check our website calendar for a brochure and sign up form.

 The SNLCF has partnered with the local Starbucks to receive Prairie Farms milk caps worth five cents each once they are registered at the OCYC site.
 Feel free to select our cause if you have milk caps to register!!!!